landing-ai/landingai-python/README.md

 ```
 ### Create a Vision Pipeline

 All the modules shown above and others can be chained together using the `landingai.pipeline` abstraction.
-At its core, a pipeline is a sequence of chained calls that operate on a `landingai.pipeline.FrameSet`.
+At its core, a pipeline is a sequence of chained calls that operate on a `landingai.pipeline.Frame`.

 The following example shows how the previous sections come together on a pipeline.
 For more details, go to the [*Vision Pipelines User Guide*](https://landing-ai.github.io/landingai-python/landingai.html#vision-pipelines)
 ```python